 – Reference Scenario

-The ACTN architecture, defined in [RFC8453], is used to control this multi-domain network where each Packet PNC (P-PNC) is responsible for controlling its IP domain, which can be either an Autonomous System (AS), [RFC1930], or an IGP area within the same operator network, and each Optical PNC (O-PNC) is responsible for controlling its Optical Domain.
+The ACTN architecture, defined in [RFC8453], is used to control this multi-domain network where each Packet PNC (P-PNC) is responsible for controlling its IP domain, which can be either an Autonomous System (AS), [RFC1930], or an IGP area within the same operator network.
+Each Optical PNC (O-PNC) in the above topology is responsible for controlling its Optical Domain.

-The routers between IP domains can be either AS Boundary Routers (ASBR) or Area Border Router (ABR): in this document the generic term Border Router (BR) is used to represent either an ASBR or a ABR.
+The routers between IP domains can be either AS Boundary Routers (ASBR) or Area Border Router (ABR): in this document, the generic term Border Router (BR) is used to represent either an ASBR or a ABR.

 The MDSC is responsible for coordinating the whole multi-domain multi-layer (Packet and Optical) network.
 A specific standard interface (MPI) permits MDSC to interact with the different Provisioning Network Controller (O/P-PNCs).